ajsmith607/memills/content/family-of-edward-hallock-mills/topics/staten-island.md

 </figcaption>
 </figure>

 In 1865, Mark Hartley is also living with Charles M. Pine, occupation "clerk", presumably in Pine's general store.
 Later, Mark Hartley co-owned the general store Hillyer & Hartley, along with James Hillyer's brother Abraham Hillyer.
-Later, Mark Hartley would be Charles' assignee when Charles' store failed.
+Later still, Mark Hartley became Charles M. Pine's assignee when Charles' store failed.

 {{% fig "pine/1865-census-nys" "800" /%}}

 By 1859, Charles' general store is known as Pine, Hillyer & Co., presumably co-owned with James Hillyer.
 The 1874 Beers map shows "General Store of Pine, Hillyer & Co.", in an area described below as "the bend between Van Street and Broadway" at 188 Richmond Terrace (also called "Shore Road", at least to the west of Pine's store).
 Comparing a number of historical maps of Castleton to present day maps, it is striking how the major road names and their courses have remained consistent over these many years, as exemplified by the bends in this stretch of Richmond Terrace.

-{{% fig "staten-island/2023-01-20-Google-Maps" "500" /%}}
+{{% fig "staten-island/pine-store-today/2023-01-20-Google-Maps" "500" /%}}

 {{% fig "staten-island/1874-beers-map-cropped-pine" "800" /%}}